'Dunric, you have come to save me. I am in the dungeons far below. I know I can count on you.'

 Your name is not Dunric."

-Being instantly killed is something that you will become very familiar with over the course of the game.
+Instant deaths are something that you will become very familiar with over the course of the game.
 Walked over the wrong square on the map?
 Worms break through the floor and instantly kill you.
 Touched that slime?
-It's viciously acidic and you are instantly killed.
+It's viciously acidic and your flesh gets melted.
 Searched a body too many times?
-Oh, look, he was killed by that slime hiding in his bones, and since you just touched it you die instantly.
+Oh, look, he was killed by that slime hiding in his bones, and since you just touched it you join him.
 Beyond this, the game also includes hand-to-hand combat sequences with trolls and goblins and other creatures, puzzle-solving, and lots and lots of reloading.
 Spellcasting is somewhat less prominent than might be expected.
 Your spells are very situational: it's almost too convenient that a "spell to charm Will-O'-the-Wisps" happens to be found near some Will-o'-the-Wisps.
 Other spells are mostly tools, rather than a bunch of flashy attacks: you can turn yourself to stone, blink momentarily out of existence, and magnetize your hands.
 Your spells are all limited-use, and you need every charge you're given.

 If you get to the end, you're rewarded with a twist on what seemed a standard fantasy plot, as well as a punishingly tough puzzle for a final boss—and in a game as hard as The Immortal, that's saying something.